 Which countries have protected both health and the economy in the pandemic?There is an assumption that countries face a trade-off between protecting people’s health and protecting the economy.
 But is this assumption true?By Joe Hasell — September 01, 2020

 Exemplars in Global Health: Which countries are most successful in preventing maternal deaths?830 women die from pregnancy-related causes on any given day.
-Most of these deaths are preventable.
-How can we use the Exemplar framework to identify which countries have been most successful in doing so?By Hannah Ritchie — August 31, 2020
+How can we use the Exemplar framework to learn how we can reduce these deaths?By Hannah Ritchie — August 31, 2020

 How epidemiological models of COVID-19 help us estimate the true number of infectionsWe know that confirmed COVID-19 cases are only a fraction of true infections.
 How small a fraction though?By Charlie Giattino — August 24, 2020